Configuration

 The [analysis] section controls how many threads are used during the analysis phase of scanning (for hashing and validation).

-• threads: number of worker threads (default: 8)
+threads: number of worker threads (default:8)

 You can adjust this based on your system's CPU count or performance needs.
+FsPulse uses SHA-256 for file hashing to detect content changes and verify integrity.

 Environment Variables